aroemers/crustimoney/README.md

 - `maybe`, try the given parser, succeed anyway
 - `eof`, succeed if there is no more input

-Each combinator returns a parser.
+Each combinator returns a parser (model).
 Some combinators take one or more parsers, making them composable.
 For example: